-Over the last few years using a power meter to measure your training effort has more and more popular.
+Over the last few years, using a power meter to measure your training effort has become more and more popular.
 Power meters have become cheaper as new manufacturers have entered the fray and there are more tools available to help you train with power.
 With meters now available for as little as £149, is it time to power up?

 Power meters use electronic strain gauges to measure how much force you're putting into the bike and from that calculate your power

 Cranks and pedals are the components most often used to house a power meter, but you can get power-measuring hubs, power meters that measure air flow and even a power meter valve cap

 You'll need a bike computer to record data from your power meter; almost all power meters use ANT+ for communication, some also use Bluetooth which you'll need if you want to use, say, Strava on a phone to record your data